 - Record any symptoms your child may be having.
 All symptoms are important when talking about health issues.

 - Bring a list of your child’s medications.

 - Involve your child in the visit, both before and during.
 Talk to them about it before you go, so they know what to expect.
 If they are old enough, ask them to tell you and the doctor how they're feeling.

 How can I make the visit easier for my child?

 - Schedule visits at a time when your child isn’t usually napping.

-- Use a toy doctor's kit to teach your young child about all the things the doctor will do when you visit.
+- Use a toy doctor’s kit to teach your young child about all the things the doctor will do when you visit.
 Or bring along a favourite “buddy,” a stuffed animal or doll, who gets an exam along with your child.
-This might help her feel more comfortable when it comes time for the real thing.
+This might help them feel more comfortable when it comes time for the real thing.

 - Young children may find it difficult to sit still in a doctor’s waiting room.
 Bring a couple of books, a favourite toy and a snack to help keep your child busy and happy during the wait.

 - If your child is older, explain why they are visiting the doctor.
 Use simple, easy-to-understand language.
 If it is for a regular check-up, explain that all children see a doctor, and that the doctor checks how they are growing and developing.
 Be honest about what your child can expect from the exam.

 - Tell your older child or teen that they can see the doctor without you in the room.
 This might help them feel more comfortable talking with the doctor.